repobee/repobee/docs/update.rst

 .. important::

-    If we don't specify an issue to ``repobee update``, rejected pushes will simply be ignored.
+    If you don't specify an issue to ``repobee update``, rejected pushes will simply be ignored.

 So, let's first create that issue.
 It should be a Markdown-formatted file, and